j-a-ferguson/fold-tree/README.md

 ## The Foldlang Grammar

 The first step in writing a parser for any language is to specify its grammar.
-In this grammar we denote terminals in all capitals and non-terminals in lower case. and we have eschewed some of the more complex constructs (such as regex-style quantifiers such as "\*" and "+" optional groups using "|") and have laid each production out explicitly.
-Therefore, the grammar for the fold structure is given by:
+In this grammar I denote terminals in all capitals and non-terminals in lower case.
+The BNF grammar for **foldlang** is:

 ```ebnf
 file          ::= ffile $                                 P1
 ffile         ::= fold ffile                              P2